 Historically the gases industry has experienced accidents and losses resulting from the manufacture and use of these gas mixtures resulting in explosions that have caused injuries and death.
 These incidents have been caused by mixtures being manufactured that have been within the explosion range.

 Compressed oxidant-fuel gas mixtures can be manufactured safely provided the principles contained in this document are followed.
-This document has been prepared by the European Industrial Gas Association and reviewed and modified by AIGA for use in Asia.
+This document has been prepared by the European Industrial Gas Association.

 2 Scope and purpose

 2.1 Scope